 Four Tips for Downsizing

-Over the past 15+ years working with seniors and their loved ones, I have accumulated 4 tips that have proven to be very helpful when downsizing and preparing for a move into a senior living community.
+Over the past 15+ years working with seniors and their loved ones, I have accumulated 4 tips that have proven to be very helpful when downsizing and preparing for a move into a retirement community.

 Gather a team and communicate